Frame Vector Group Representations and Amenability Properties: Amenability and Frames

 This means, together with \eqref{eqvi1}, that $E(\Delta_n)\psi$ is a frame vector for $\pi|_{E(\Delta_n)}$.
 Therefore, with Lemma \ref{lemsub}, $\pi|_{E(\Delta_n)}$ is equivalent to a subrepresentation of $\lambda$.

 We also have that $\cj{\cup_nE(\Delta_n)H}=H$.
 With Lemma \ref{lema} we get that $\pi\prec \lambda$.
 Thus (vi) implies (i).

 \begin{remark} Using Theorem \ref{amen}, we can infer that a countable group $G$ is nonamenable iff any representation which has almost invariant vectors does not have a weak frame vector.
 As a consequence, Theorem 3.6 from \cite{GP} is greatly improved.
-Also, we can do away with some terminology introduced in \cite{GP} (e.g., property NFT now simply means nonamenable). \end{remark}
+Moreover, we can do away with some terminology introduced in \cite{GP} (e.g., property NFT now simply means nonamenable). \end{remark}

 \begin{example} As mentioned above, if $G$ is abelian, the Markov-Kakutani fixed point theorem supplies a left invariant state on $l^{\infty}(G)$, and therefore $G$ is amenable.
-Also, Folner criterion is used when $G$ is countable.
-Another argument is provided after Theorem \ref{thai1}.
+When $G$ is countable, F{\o}lner criterion can be applied.
+We provide another argument after Theorem \ref{thai1}.
 Recall that if $G$ is an abelian, countable, discrete group then its dual is a compact, abelian, topological group such that its normalized Haar measure $\hat{\mu}$ is a Borel probability measure.
 The topology on $\widehat{G}$ is the topology of compact convergence.

 The elements $h$ in $G$ can be seen as functions on the dual $h: \widehat{G}\ni \xi\mapsto \overline{\xi(h)}$, and they form an orthonormal basis for $L^2(\widehat{G})$.

 The Fourier transform is defined for $f\in l^2(G)$ by